jdtsmith/abridge-diff/README.md

 Simplest to illustrate with a pair of pictures:
 ### Before
-Long "sentences" with few changes are full of useless context:
+For long, multi-sentence paragraphs on a single line, showing a few changes produces lots of useless context:
 ![](examples/before.png)

 ### After
-Only changes and a bit of surrounding context are shown.
+Using `abridge-diff`, only the refined changes and a bit of surrounding context are shown.
 Much cleaner:
 ![](examples/after.png)

 ## Usage: